Tamar Braxton: 2010–2013: Television debut and Love and War

 Braxton released "The One" as the second single from Love and War on May 7, 2013; it peaked at number 34 on the Hot R&B/Hip-Hop Songs chart.
-The third single, "All the Way Home," was released August 21, 2013; it peaked at number 96 on the Billboard Hot 100 and number 37 on the Hot R&B/Hip-Hop Songs chart.
+The third single, "All the Way Home", was released August 21, 2013; it peaked at number 96 on the Billboard Hot 100 and number 37 on the Hot R&B/Hip-Hop Songs chart.
 The song was followed by the release of Love and War on September 3, 2013.
-The album was a commercial success in the United States, selling 114,000 copies in its opening week, and debuting at number two on the Billboard 200 and number one on the Top R&B/Hip-Hop Albums chart.
+The album was a commercial success in the United States, selling 114,000 copies in its opening week; it debuted at number two on the Billboard 200, falling short of the top spot behind Ariana Grande's Yours Truly, and was number one on the Top R&B/Hip-Hop Albums chart.
 Outside the US, it debuted at number 34 on the UK R&B Albums Chart.

-In 2013, Braxton became a co-host of the syndicated daytime talk show The Real alongside Adrienne Bailon, Loni Love, Jeannie Mai, and Tamera Mowry, which premiered on July 15, 2013.
-The second season of Tamar & Vince premiered on September 5, 2013.
-The second season is centered on the preparation and birth of the couple's baby, and her launch of Love and War.
+In 2013, Braxton began working alongside Adrienne Bailon, Loni Love, Jeannie Mai, and Tamera Mowry, when she became a co-host of the syndicated daytime talk show The Real, which premiered that year on July 15.
 Braxton's special Listen Up: Tamar Braxton premiered on Centric in September 2013.
-Braxton's first Christmas album, Winter Loversland, was released on November 11, 2013; it debuted at number 43 on the Billboard 200 with 8,000 copies sold in its first week.
-In December 2013, Braxton received three nominations for the 56th Annual Grammy Awards; Best Urban Contemporary Album for Love and War, and Best R&B Song and Best R&B Performance for its title track.
+The second season of Tamar & Vince premiered on September 5, 2013, and is centered on the preparation and birth of the couple's baby, and her launch of Love and War.
+On November 11, 2013, Braxton's first Christmas album, Winter Loversland, was released and debuted at number 43 on the Billboard 200 with 8,000 copies sold in its first week.
+In December 2013, Braxton received three nominations for the 56th Annual Grammy Awards: Best Urban Contemporary Album for Love and War, and Best R&B Song and Best R&B Performance for its title track.